Michael Schuck Bebb: Biography

-Michael Schuck Bebb was born on December 23, 1833 in Butler County, Ohio, one of five children to William Bebb and Sarah Schuck.
-His formative years were spent on the family farm in Hamilton, Ohio, where his interest in horticultural subjects took root amidst “the pleasure grounds, vegetable and fruit gardens” and “well stocked greenhouse”.
-Through his uncle, Evan Bebb, the young Bebb received a complete set of the Natural History Reports of the State of New York and Emerson’s Trees and Shrubs of Massachusetts.
+Michael Schuck Bebb was born on December 23, 1833, in Butler County, Ohio, one of five children to William Bebb and Sarah Schuck.
+His formative years were spent on the family farm in Hamilton, Ohio, where his interest in horticultural subjects took root amidst "the pleasure grounds, vegetable and fruit gardens" and "well stocked greenhouse".
+Through his uncle, Evan Bebb, the young Bebb received a complete set of the Natural History Reports of the State of New York and Emerson's Trees and Shrubs of Massachusetts.
 These books opened up the hitherto unknown world of botany to the sixteen-year-old, who could now trace the genera and species of given plants and learn from their relationship.
 Applying this new found knowledge to the trees, shrubs and herbs around him, Bebb began work collecting and preparing specimens for his famous herbarium of later years.
+In 1880/1881 he issued one fascicle of the exsiccata Herbarium Salicum.

 During this time his father, William Bebb had become active in politics and campaigned for the Whig politician William Henry Harrison in 1836 and 1840.
-In 1846 he himself was elected Governor of Ohio, only the third governor born in the state.
-After declining a second term in office, Governor Bebb withdrew from public life and moved his family to his newly acquired estate Fountaindale in Winnebago County, Illinois.
-Instead of travelling with the family along the regular route to the estate via the Miami canal, the seventeen-year-old Michael Schuck Bebb assisted his brother in law in driving a herd of short horn cattle four hundred miles into the state of Illinois.
+In 1846, he himself was elected Governor of Ohio, only the third governor born in the state.
+After declining a second term in office, Governor Bebb withdrew from public life and moved his family to his newly acquired estate "Fountaindale" in Winnebago County, Illinois.
+Instead of travelling with the family, the-then 17 year old Michael Bebb assisted his brother-in-law in driving a herd of short horn cattle four hundred miles into the state of Illinois.
 This epic journey opened up new and exciting species of flora to the young man and further fuelled his growing passion for botany.

-During his time at Fountaindale, Michael acquired four standard books, Wood’s Class Book of Botany, Gray’s Botanical Text Book and Manual, Torrey and Gray’s Flora of North America and Gray’s Genera Illustrata, which enabled him to develop into a trained and skilled veteran of natural flora.
-During his time attending Beloit College in Wisconsin, he became acquainted with Dr.George Vasey, after a chance encounter at a local state fair.
-A short time later, Michael received a collection of grasses, sedges and junci from Dr. Vasey.
+During his time at Fountaindale, Bebb acquired four standard books, Wood's Class Book of Botany, Gray's Botanical Text Book and Manual, Torrey and Gray's Flora of North America, and Gray's Genera Illustrata, which enabled him to develop into a trained and skilled veteran of natural flora.

+During his time attending Beloit College in Wisconsin, he became acquainted with Dr. George Vasey, after a chance encounter at a local state fair.
+A short time later, Bebb received a collection of grasses, sedges and junci from Vasey.
 Their correspondence and exchanges would continue through the years.
-As well as Dr. Vasey, Bebb also corresponded with a number of other noted botanists over the years including Dr.Asa Gray, William M. Canby and Henry Nicholas Bolander.
+As well as Vasey, Bebb also corresponded with a number of other noted botanists over the years including Dr.Asa Gray, William M. Canby and Henry Nicholas Bolander.

 In 1857, he married Katherine Josephine Hancock, a member of the celebrated Massachusetts family of the same name and in 1861 moved the family to Washington where Michael was employed in the Pensions office.
 During his free time, Michael continued to collect plants and to correspond and exchange with the leading botanists of the day.
 He joined the Naturalists’ Club and became well known amongst the scientific community in Washington.